kyverno/website/content/en/docs/Writing policies/mutate.md

 ## Strategic Merge Patch

-The `kubectl` command uses a [stategic merge patch](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-api-machinery/strategic-merge-patch.md), with special directives, to control element merge behaviors.
+The `kubectl` command uses a [strategic merge patch](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-api-machinery/strategic-merge-patch.md), with special directives, to control element merge behaviors.
 Kyverno supports this style of patch to mutate resources.
 The `patchStrategicMerge` overlay resolves to a partial resource definition.

 This policy sets the imagePullPolicy, adds command to container `nginx`:
 ````yaml